matthewchoat/capstone-1/UPER.md

     4. Reflection / Refactor
 </h2>
   <p>
 *I think my biggest blocker starting this project was conceptualizing my final result as a "front end only" app.
 When dealing with online marketplaces and admin pages, not having it connect to a back end or being able to create user accounts to grant specific view/edit permissions was frusterating.
-I'm using to working with Ruby on Rails web applications that utilize PostgreSQL databases for account creation and data storage.
+I'm used to working with Ruby on Rails web applications that utilize PostgreSQL databases for account creation and data storage.
 *
  </p>
  <p>
-*I'm definitely going to need to refactor this application to cut down the extra files and use only React Hooks + Context API to accomplish all the actions.
+*I'm definitely going to need to refactor this application to cut down the extra files, such as the category filter pages, and use only React Hooks + Context API to accomplish all the actions.
 I would ultimately like to replace the reducer, global state, and action files with React Hooks to accomplish this, but it will take more time than I had before this project was due.
 This was definitely a learning process, and I'm excited to continue learning more about React and Redux.
  <p>
 *I would also like to add toasts for actions like adding to cart and completing payments, just didn't have time due to some QA issues with my search features.
 I plan to implement styled toasts using the Toastify library.
 </p>